cablelabs/transparent-security/docs/int_header/INT_header.md

-# Transparent Secuirty INT header reference definition
+# Transparent Security INT header reference definition

-The INT header is an L3 wrapper containing in band network telemetry.
+The INT header is an L3 wrapper containing in-band network telemetry.

-These definitions contains modifications and required fields for Transpaerent Secuirty.
+These definitions contain modifications and required fields for Transparent Security.

   Note: This version of the document is still under discussion and may change.

 This header heavily leverages the P4 INT header.
 The changes and subset that are required for Transparent Security noted in this document.

-The current draft of theh 2.0 INT header document is located at [INT.pdf](https://github.com/p4lang/p4-applications/blob/master/docs/INT.pdf)
+The current draft of the 2.0 INT header document is located at [INT.pdf](https://github.com/p4lang/p4-applications/blob/master/docs/INT.pdf)

 ## Overview

 The INT IP shim header and the INT header(s) will be inserted after the IP header and before the datagram for IPv4 and will be a part of the extended header for IPv6.
 The IP header will be updated to indicate that it has an INT header.

 The INT header is defined in two portions.
 One is the Header for the INT metadata and the second is the actual metadata.
 For both of these, we follow the INT specification with the addition of two bitmasks.
-This additional value, an 8 octctet value for the originating device ID will be proposed to be added to the INT specification.
+This additional value, an 8 octet value for the originating device ID will be proposed to be added to the INT specification.

-Please reffer to the 2.0 draft or release version of the P4 Application for the metadata header format.
-This document includes the definition of the additional metadata types for the origionating device and a proposed IP shim.
+Please refer to the 2.0 draft or release version of the P4 Application for the metadata header format.
+This document includes the definition of the additional metadata types for the originating device and a proposed IP shim.

-The other shim types, including UDP/TCP can also be used with the probe marker and not the differentiated service bit (DSCP), but those do not cover the range of IP traffic that is used in DDoS attacks.
+The other shim types, including UDP/TCP, can also be used with the probe marker and not the differentiated service bit (DSCP), but those do not cover the range of IP traffic that is used in DDoS attacks.

 ## IP Header update

 ### Encapsulation

-We want to preserve the routing and other information on the packet, so we will modify the protocol (IPv4) / next header (IPv6), length and for IPv4 the header checksum.
+We want to preserve the routing and other information on the packet, so we will modify the protocol (IPv4) / next header (IPv6), length and IPv4 the header checksum.

 Define a new L3 protocol.
-The protocol for the INT header will be 63 "Any local network", since the INT header should never be exposed outside of the service providers network.
+The protocol for the INT header will be 63 "Any local network" since the INT header should never be exposed outside of the service providers network.
 There is no specification for protocol 63.

 IPv4:

-* Update the total length to match the new size.
+* Update the total length to match the new size
-* Set the protocol to the INT protocol number.
-253
+* Set the protocol to the INT protocol number
 * Update the header checksum

 IPv6:

-* Set the Next Header to be the identifier for an IPv6 extension header to the INT procol number.
-If existing extension headers are in place, INT will prepend to the first extension header.
+* Set the Next Header to be the identifier for an IPv6 extension header to the INT protocol number.
+If existing extension headers are in place, INT will prepend to the first extension header
-* The INT header next header field will be the existing IPv6 next header value.
+* The INT header next header field will be the existing IPv6 next header value
 * The Hdr Ext Len will be updated appropriately

 ### IP header shim (4 bytes)

-This shim shall be 4 bytes and include the origional protocl (IPv4) or next protol (IPv6) and the lenght of the INT meta data.
+This shim shall be 4 bytes and include the original protocol (IPv4) or next protocol (IPv6) and the length of the INT metadata.

-Type: (1 octect) This field indicates the type of INT Header following the shim header.
+Type: (1 octet) This field indicates the type of INT Header following the shim header.
 Two Type values are used: one for the hop-by-hop header type and the other for the destination header type.

-Reservered: (1 octect)
+Reserved: (1 octet)

-Length: (1 octect) This is the total length of INT metadata header, INT stack and the shim header in 4-byte words.
+Length: (1 octet) This is the total length of INT metadata header, INT stack and the shim header in 4-byte words.
 A non-INT device may read this field and skip over INT headers.

-Protocol: (1 octect) If IP protocol / next header is used to indicate INT, this field optionally stores the original protocol / next header value.
+Protocol: (1 octet) If IP protocol / next header is used to indicate INT, this field optionally stores the original protocol / next header value.
 Otherwise, this field is reserved.

 ### Decapsulation